-As hotels struggle to meet the surge in travelers, teams will be working overtime until they can hire more hands.
+As hotels and restaurants struggle to meet the surge in demand, teams will be working overtime until they can hire more hands.
 Make sure teams are equally taking on the extra work and management is keeping an eye out for burnout.
 Just because someone is a team player does not mean they can handle taking on an extra shift again.

 Provide Mental Health Resources

 If you can provide insurance that covers mental health care, great!
 Make sure employees are aware of their coverage and know how to find in-network providers.
 If it is not part of company insurance, locate and share free local resources.
 Here is a great place to start.

 Studies show that mental health is closely tied to physical wellness.
 Encourage stationary roles to get up and take walks.
 Create wellness challenges to promote eating well, drinking water, and getting enough sleep.
 Be understanding when employees need to take a sick day.

 Find Supportive Hospitality Leadership